-- 12x Hilton Honors Points: At participating hotels in the Hilton portfolio.
+- Earn 12x Hilton Honors Points at participating hotels in the Hilton portfolio.

-- 6x Hilton Honors Points: At U.S. restaurants, U.S. supermarkets, and U.S. gas stations.
+- Earn 6x Hilton Honors Points at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.

-- 3x Hilton Honors Points: On all other eligible purchases.
+- Earn 3x Hilton Honors Points on all other eligible purchases.

 - No foreign transaction fees.

-- All information about the Hilton Honors American Express Surpass Card has been collected independently by Thrifty Traveler and has not been reviewed by the issuer.
+All information about the Hilton Aspire Card has been collected independently by Thrifty Traveler and has not been reviewed by the issuer.

 Learn more about the Hilton Honors Aspire Card. (for full disclosure, this is our personal referral link)

 Hilton Honors American Express Business Card